Molx32/molx32.github.io/_posts/2022-08-03-Update-management-06.md

 			continue
 {% endhighlight %}

+#### Step 2 - Retrieve all updates
 We now have a list of machines to update, and we need to get all available updates for each machine.
-For this, we send a KQL query to the Log Analytics workspaces that collects updates information : we store this in the <b>df</b> variable.
+For this, we send a KQL query to the Log Analytics workspaces that collects updates information : we store this in the ```df``` variable.

 {% highlight python %}
 ###########################################################################